ShonaKes/AI-Impact-on-Job-Market-2024-2030/README.md

 ## Key Findings

-1. Automation Risk does not meaningfully predict projected job growth.
+1. Automation Risk does not predict employment growth (r = 0.003).
-2. High AI Impact occupations show substantially higher projected growth than Low AI Impact occupations.
+2. High AI Impact occupations experience substantially greater projected growth than Low AI Impact occupations.
-3. AI exposure does not correspond to higher salaries.
+3. AI effects vary significantly by industry as certain sectors experience strong workforce expansion.
-4. AI effects vary significantly by industry.
+4. AI-related work continues to expand - IT, Healthcare, and Entertainment appear best positioned for AI-driven expansion.
+IT shows the highest projected growth.
-5. IT, Healthcare, and Entertainment appear best positioned for AI-driven expansion.
+5. Some occupations face declining demand - Transportation appears most vulnerable to contraction but this is gradually expanding.
-6. Transportation appears most vulnerable to contraction.
+6. Salary levels remain consistent regardless of AI exposure.

 ## Main Insight